KushAnchalia/pika_move_Apto/README.md

 The backend processes the hash, interacts with AI services, generates a mock transaction, and returns metadata (session key, TX hash, AI image URL, QR code).

-View the results displayed on the frontend.
+View the results displayed on the frontend interface.

 🤝 Contributing
 Contributions are welcome!
 Open issues or submit pull requests for improvements or bug fixes.

-pgsql
-Copy code